nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/configuring-the-elasticsearch-mapping.md

 }
 ```

-If the field is also used for sorting results it need to have a special `fielddata`  option:
+If the field is also used for sorting results, it needs to have a special `fielddata`  option:
 ```
 "my:field" : {
   "type" : "text",